The measures are included in a consultation document for the Modern Transport Bill, which is due to be laid in Parliament next year.

-Unveiling the proposals, transport secretary Chris Grayling said: "We are committed to making transport cleaner and giving even more drivers the option of using a low- emission vehicle as we strive to improve air quality.
+Unveiling the new proposals transport secretary Chris Grayling said: “We are committed to making transport cleaner and giving even more drivers the option of using a low emission vehicle as we strive to improve air quality across the country.

 “Our ambition is for nearly all new cars and vans to be zero emission by 2040, and we are taking real steps to achieve this in the Modern Transport Bill.
 We now want to hear the views of businesses and the wider public."

-The consultation on measures for low emission vehicle infrastructure will last for four weeks, closing on 23 November.
+The Modern Transport Bill consultation on measures for low emission vehicle infrastructure will last four weeks, closing on 23 November.